 The Parish Barbecue was initiated as both a fellowship opportunity and a fund raiser.
 It begins on the first Friday evening in May with the preparation of the meat and setting up of the charcoal smokers, continues through the late–night and early–morning vigil over the smokers, and concludes mid–afternoon on Saturday.

-We hold our annual Craft Fair on our grounds on September 24, 2016 to provide an opportunity for local crafters to display and sell their work and for parishioners and members of the community to purchase lovely hand made treasures.
+Our 26th annual Craft Fair is tentatively scheduled for Saturday, Sept.
+21, 2019 to provide an opportunity for local crafters to display and sell their work and for parishioners and members of the community to purchase lovely hand made treasures.
 A silent auction, bake sale, and refreshment stand add to the festive atmosphere.
 Click here for registration information and application.

 Hanging of the Greens

 The Hanging of the Greens brings us together to decorate the church for the Christmas season.
-Parishioners cut greens and bring them to the church to weave into wreaths, typically the second week of December.
+Parishioners cut greens and bring them to the church to weave into wreaths on the Saturday before Christmas.
 We hang roping and decorate the Christmas tree while the children bake Christmas cookies in the parish hall.

-We hold weekly educational programs in the Parish Hall on Sundays during Lent.
+We hold weekly educational programs in the Parish Hall on Sundays during Lent (potluck @ 6 pm).

-The Parish Picnic traditionally takes place following the 10 a.m. service on June 12, 2016 on the grounds of the Mount Vernon Park Association, a few blocks from the church.
+The Parish Picnic traditionally takes place following the 10 a.m. service on the first Sunday in June on the grounds of the Mount Vernon Park Association, a few blocks from the church.

-The Parish Retreat takes place at Shrine Mont, typically the first weekend of October.
+The Parish Retreat takes place at Shrine Mont, typically the last weekend in September.
 Shrine Mont, the diocesan conference center, is located about a two-hour drive from Alexandria in Orkney Springs, Virginia.
 The weekend is organized around a theme, a children's program is planned, and child care is provided during program time.
 Our parish family comes together for program, worship, fun, and fellowship in a rustic setting with bountiful meals served family style.